-Mental health is important – local support is still available.
+Mental health is important and local support is available.
 Our system is more than the NHS – our Voluntary, Community and Social Enterprise (VCSE) partners offer a wide range of support and resources that are available to everyone who needs them.
 The support available from these trusted partners can keep you well and help you through all parts of your care journey.

 People living in Calderdale, Kirklees and Wakefield can find help and support from Choose Well, provided by the South West Yorkshire Partnership NHS Foundation Trust.

 People living in Bradford District and Craven can find help and support from Healthy Minds.

 Your physical health can affect your mental health.
 Staying physically well is important.
 Simple routines around exercise and a focus on healthy eating, limiting alcohol use and engaging in social activities can all contribute to wellbeing.

 Free information and support for mental health, including a self-assessment tool, can be found at Mental health - NHS (www.nhs.uk).

 NightOWLS is for every child or young person in West Yorkshire who is experiencing a mental health crisis at night.
 Open 8pm-8am every day.
 Call free 0800 1488244, text 07984 392700 (charges may apply) or online chat at www.

 If you are experiencing a mental health crisis, you can find help from our 24/7 crisis support lines:

 About the West Yorkshire Health and Care Partnership Mental Health, Learning Disabilities and Autism Programme